xinqian-mit/API_Phonons/Readme.md

 ### Tips for Installation:

 #### thirdorder.py and fourthorder.py
-Both thirdorder.py & Fourthorder.py has been modified to python3 version, please unzip the ThirdFourthOrder_py3.tar.xz
-for compilation, and add them to PYTHONPATH for import.
+Both thirdorder.py & Fourthorder.py needs to be added to PYTHONPATH for import.

 #### quippy pakage
 It is recommended to compile using gcc and python 3.8 for the quippy packages.